alanmimms/kl10-microcode/README.md

 on) are for controlling microcode emulation.

+## Yarn
+I use `yarn` for package management.
+Some people use `npm`.
+I like mine.
+You can use `yarn run` to select from the scripts to run.
+Or just specify `yarn run build` and then `yarn run run` to run the emulator.

 ## DEC Documentation
 You will find a lot of useful information about the PDP-10, TOPS-20, and associated technology in my Google Drive folder for large